hoangduytran/blender-manual/manual/addons/rigging/rigify/metarigs.rst

 Custom Root Bone
 ^^^^^^^^^^^^^^^^

-If the meta-rig contains a bone called "root", it is used as the root control bone instead of creating a new one.
+If the meta-rig contains a bone called ``root``, it is used as the root control bone instead of creating a new one.
 This allows changing the rest position of the root bone, assigning a custom widget, or adding custom properties to the bone.